Russia's war on Ukraine latest: U.S., Moscow trade barbs over 'crimes against humanity' claim | Law-Order

 Russia's war on Ukraine latest: U.S., Moscow trade barbs over 'crimes against humanity' claim

-The United States has concluded that Russia has committed "crimes against humanity" during its nearly year-long invasion of Ukraine, said Vice President Kamala Harris.
 DIPLOMACY * U.S. Secretary of State Antony Blinken warned China's top Chinese diplomat Wang Yi at a Munich conference of consequences should China provide material support to Russia's invasion, while Harris said Chinese support would reward aggression.
+FIGHTING * Most of Ukraine has power despite a series of major Russian attacks on the generating system, said President Volodymyr Zelenskiy.

 - Country: